 Unless otherwise precluded by local ordinances, industrial and commercial facilities must implement pollutant reduction and control measures in effort to reduce pollutants in stormwater.
 These measures may be used alone or in combination with one another and can be applied before, during or after pollutant generating activities occur.
 At a minimum, industrial and commercial facilities must include a control program that tracks, inspects, and ensures compliance with municipal ordinances at said facilities.
 The City of Ventura is responsible for maintaining a database of all facilities within its jurisdiction that are critical sources of stormwater pollution, including restaurants, automotive service facilities, nurseries, landfills, and more.

 The Planning and Land Development Program helps lessen the water quality impacts of development by using smart growth practices, such as compact development, directing development toward existing communities, safeguarding of environmentally sensitive areas, mixing of land uses, transit accessibility, and better pedestrian and bicycle amenities.
 This program aids in maintaining the biological integrity of natural drainage systems and the beneficial uses of water bodies by minimizing the adverse impacts from stormwater runoff.
 Efforts to minimize the percentage of effective impervious surfaces on land development helps mimic pre-development water balance through infiltration.

 Low-impact development strategies (post-construction best management practices) should be utilized to infiltrate, store, and reuse stormwater runoff whenever possible.
 Incorporating vegetation to promote pollutant removal also supports the reduction in runoff volume and integrates multiple uses.
-New and re-development is subject to these requirement and must control pollutants, runoff, loading from impervious surfaces through infiltration, storage, evaporation, bioreention, etc.
+New and re-development is subject to these requirements and must control pollutants, runoff, loading from impervious surfaces through infiltration, storage, evaporation, bioretention, etc.

 Development Construction Program